 Storage

-Macaron shells freeze very well, use within one month.
-Do not freeze once filled.
+Macaron shells freeze very well; layer them between pieces of parchment paper in an airtight container and use them within one month.
+Do not freeze macarons once filled.

 Spiced Pumpkin Cheesecake Macarons